Physical Medicine & Rehabilitation

 UK Physical Medicine and Rehabilitation helps patients who have severe neurological or musculoskeletal impairments.
 Our goal is to restore each patient to their highest possible level of medical, psychological, social and vocational function.
 A multidisciplinary team approach is used in all aspects of care.

-Patients will be treated by a physiatrist, a specially-trained therapist.
+Patients will be treated by a physiatrist, a specially-trained physician.

 - Sports injuries